(a) "Sale with Prospective Purchaser Identified but Bids Considered” Defined

 (c) Notice of Motion to Sell and to Approve Bid Procedures

-The movant shall prepare, for Court review, a notice of the Motion to Sell and of the proposed bid procedures that contains the information required by subsection (b) of this rule.
-If the Court directs a notice of the opportunity to object, the notice shall provide twenty-one (21) days after the date of service for objections to be filed, unless the Court by separate order has shortened the notice period.
-The Court may instead direct the issuance of a hearing notice and will provide the movant with a hearing date and time and an objection deadline, if any, that shall be included in the notice.
-Upon distribution of the notice, the movant shall also file a certificate of service that complies with S.D.Ind.
-B-9013-2.
+The movant shall prepare, for Court review, a notice of the Motion to Sell and of the proposed bid procedures that contains the information required by subparagraph (b) of this rule.
+The movant shall provide a 21-day Objection Notice of the Motion to Sell or the Court may instead direct the issuance of a hearing notice and will provide the movant with a hearing date and time and any objection deadline that shall be included in the notice.
+Upon distribution of the notice, the movant shall file a Certificate of Service.

 (d) Order Establishing Bid Procedures and Notice of Sale Hearing

 Upon expiration of the objection period or upon conclusion of a hearing on the proposed bid procedures, the movant shall provide the Court with an Order Establishing Bid Procedures and Notice of Sale Hearing.
-The order shall include the bid procedures; the date, time, and place where bids will be considered; the date, time, and place of the hearing to approve the sale; and the deadline, if any, by which parties must object to the proposed sale.
-Upon entry of the order, the movant shall make distribution and shall also file a certificate of service that complies with S.D.Ind.
-B-9013-2.
+The order shall include the bid procedures; the date, time, and place where bids will be considered; the date, time, and place of the hearing to approve the sale; and any deadline by which parties shall object to the proposed sale.
+Upon entry of the order, the movant shall make distribution and shall also file a Certificate of Service.

 (e) Order Approving Sale